Two of our restaurants top the list of the six best-looking restaurants in San Diego!

+Two of our restaurants top the list of the six best-looking restaurants in San Diego!

 	In addition to designing work for clients, Schoos has recently been creating his own new restaurant brands that he will design as well as co-own, including a new beach-themed coffee shop/restaurant called Beach Nation set to open in West Hollywood in 2013.
 He is also developing an Alpine-themed restaurant called Ludwig that will open next year at the Original Farmer’s Market/The Grove in L.A.
-Last year, Schoos opened a new showroom/retail store called Schoos Night next to the Schoos Design offices in West Hollywood.
+This year, Schoos opened a new showroom/retail store called Schoos Night next to the Schoos Design offices in West Hollywood.
 Click here for info on Schoos Night.